 Thankfully, we made it back in one piece with no dramas.
 And we were so glad we did take the chance on Mr. Phong’s private Hoi An tour!

 Out of respect for Mr. Phong’s privacy, we have not indicated where he lives or the restaurant we met him in.

-If anyone would like further information about how you can spend an amazing day and learn about Vietnam’s culture, please contact us privately.
+If anyone would like further information about how you can spend an amazing day and learn about Vietnam’s culture, please leave a comment at the bottom of this post or email us.
 Thank you!

 Or just head over to our Vietnam page where you can find all of our travel guides from this amazing country.

 We hope our Hoi An tour post helps you plan your visit to Vietnam!

 Have you ever been on a small intimate tour like this?